All About ZeroPoint™ Foods

-Why are some foods zero on one plan but not another?
+Why are some foods zero on one color but not another?

-On myWW, each plan has different foods that are designated as ZeroPoint foods—and the SmartPoints Budget is adjusted accordingly, depending on how many there are.
-The plan with the longest list of ZeroPoint foods has the lowest SmartPoints Budget, and the plan with the shortest list of ZeroPoint foods has the highest SmartPoints Budget.
+On myWW+, each color has different foods that are designated as ZeroPoint foods—and the SmartPoints Budget is adjusted accordingly, depending on how many there are.
+The color with the longest list of ZeroPoint foods has the lowest SmartPoints Budget, and the one with the shortest list of ZeroPoint foods has the highest SmartPoints Budget.

-How did WW choose the ZeroPoint foods for each plan?
+How did WW choose the ZeroPoint foods for each color?

-Do plans with more (or fewer) ZeroPoint foods provide better weight loss?
+Do colors with more (or fewer) ZeroPoint foods provide better weight loss?

 Nope!
-All food plans promote similar healthy rates of weight loss.
-The one that we recommend for you is the plan that allows you the most freedom and flexibility (or structure, if you prefer) and that helps you develop and sustain healthy habits.
-If a plan with more ZeroPoint foods helps you stick with it, then that’s the plan will provide better weight loss!
-If a plan with fewer ZeroPoint helps you stick with it, then that one will help you lose the most weight.
+Each color promotes a similar healthy rate of weight loss.
+The one that we recommend for you is the one that allows you the most freedom and flexibility (or structure, if you prefer) and that helps you develop and sustain healthy habits.
+If a color with more ZeroPoint foods helps you stick with it, then that’s the one that will provide better weight loss!
+If a color with fewer ZeroPoint helps you stick with it, then that one will help you lose the most weight.
 (Keep in mind that people will experience different rates of weight loss depending on their initial weight, and whether or not they meet their SmartPoints Budget.)